Bilal Bosnić: Biography

 Italian paper Corriere della Sera reported that Bosnić claimed his involvement in recruiting some of the 50 Italians from northern Italy, who joined the Islamic State.
-Huffington Post Italy reported on Bosnić saying to La Repubblica that the American journalist James Foley, who was beheaded by IS in August 2014, "was a spy" and called killing "justified", He said to Italian paper how "[We] Muslims believe that one day the whole world will be an Islamic state.
+Huffington Post Italy reported on Bosnić saying to La Repubblica that the American journalist James Foley, who was beheaded by IS in August 2014, "was a spy" and called killing "justified".
+He said to Italian paper how "[We] Muslims believe that one day the whole world will be an Islamic state.
 Our goal is to make sure that even the Vatican will be Muslim.
 Maybe I will not be able to see it, but that time will come".
 According to these reports Vatican dismissed existence of security threats, while the Italian police investigated and interviewed Bosnić for claims of involvement in the recruitment but never proceeded to arrest him, no criminal charges were filed either.
-The ISIS official magazine, the Dabiq, also quoted Bosnić's words.

 For attempted recruitment and promotion of terrorism, he was arrested by the State Investigation and Protection Agency (SIPA) of Bosnia and Herzegovina on 3 September 2014, along with his 15 others in operation code-named "Damask".
 Prior to his arrest, Bosnić was on a tour across Scandinavia and allegedly received 100,000 marks from an unnamed Kuwait citizen.
 Bosnić was at first given one-month's custody, which was extended for another two months on 3 October.
 Finally, his custody was extended by two years because of possibility that he might influence witnesses.
 A day earlier, the Court of Bosnia and Herzegovina confirmed the charge against him in which he had been accused that during 2013 and 2014, as a member of the Salafi community, publicly incited other people to join terrorist organizations.
 The charge also said that because of his incitement, a number of Bosnia and Herzegovina's citizens, who were members of the Salafi community, left the country and joined the Islamic State.
 On 5 November 2015, Bosnić was sentenced to seven years in prison for public incitement to terrorist activities, recruitment of terrorists and organization of a terrorist group.
+In September of 2021, he was released from prison.